eibenp/homebridge-gree-airconditioner/README.md

 xFan function is also supported, but it works automatically if enabled in Homebridge configuration.
 If xFan is enabled for the device, it is automatically turned on when you select a supported operating mode in Home App.
 If xFan is disabled, the Home App will not modify its actual setting in any case.

-Temperature display units in the Home App are in sync with the AC unit's display.
+Temperature display units of the physical device can be controlled using the Home App.
 (Configuration settings are required to be specified always in Degrees Celsius, independently from the display units.)

 Vertical swing mode can be turned on/off, but special swing settings can't be controlled using the Home App.